slavovojacek/useful/README.md

 - `push.sh`: a bash script which spits out your changes, tells you which branch you will be commiting to and displays your commit message (worth aliasing)
 - `release.sh`: a bash script which tags and pushes your latest code (worth aliasing)
-- `useful-commands.txt`: some of the more useful git commands I have stumbled across
+- `useful-commands.sh`: some of the more useful git commands I have stumbled across

 #### phpStorm